Lesbians Who Tech + Allies

-Lesbians Who Tech + Allies is a community founded by Leanne Pittsford in 2012 to create a place for queer women and their allies in the field of technology.
-Its tagline is Queer, Inclusive, Badass.
-The organization is the largest LGBTQ technology community in the world, with 50,000 LGBTQ women, non-binary people, people of color and allies in tech in over 42 cities worldwide.
+Lesbians Who Tech & Allies is a community founded by Leanne Pittsford in 2012 to create a place for queer women and their allies in the field of technology.

 History

-The community was started based on a small meet up in the Castro Theatre in San Francisco in December 2012.
+The community was started based on a small meet up at the Castro Theatre in the Castro District, San Francisco in December 2012.

 By the end of 2013, small events were launched in New York, Seattle, Boston, Los Angeles, London, Berlin and Toronto and the community had nearly 4,000 people.
 In October 2013, the Lesbians Who Tech + Allies website was launched.
 The first official Lesbians Who Tech + Allies Summit was held in February 2014 in San Francisco.

 In June 2015, Lesbians Who Tech + Allies was awarded a $165,000 grant from the Arrillaga-Andreessen Foundation, starting a nonprofit arm of Lesbians Who Tech + Allies.
 The grant money was used for two pilot programs; "Bring a Lesbian to Work Day" and a coding scholarship fund.

 Lesbians Who Tech + Allies is committed to convening queer women (and allies) in technology in a vibrant and inclusive community.
 It is not a requirement to identify as lesbian or a member of the LGBTQ community to be part of the organization.
 The only requirement is to follow the organization's mission and goals; promote the visibility and inclusion of women, LGBT people, and people from other back-grounds under-represented in technology.

+In October 2023, the Lesbians Who Tech + Allies Summit celebrated their 10th year anniversary with a 3 day in-person event that featured many keynote speakers, including Kara Swisher, Ilene Chaikin, Jennifer Beals, Kiran Gandhi, Chani Nicholas, ALOK Vaid-Menon, Chasten Buttigieg, and Debbie Millman.

+In 2022, the annual summit expanded from the Castro Theatre to take over two blocks on Castro Street, which caused friction with some of the local merchants.
+In November 2023, the Castro Merchants Association voted to ask that the street not be shut down for future events.

+In January 2024, Lesbians Who Tech + Allies announced that the 2024 summit will take place in New York City.

 Mission

-Lesbians Who Tech + Allies mission is to increase visibility and intersectionality within the technology community.
-Their mission is to create a culture of inclusion for everyone in order to encourage oneself and others to be influential and make positive changes in their work environment.
-Lesbians Who Tech + Allies embodies four main goals; (1) to be more visible to each other, (2) to be more visible to others, (3) to get more lesbians and allies into technology, and (4) to connect Lesbians Who Tech + Allies to other LGBTQ and Women's organization who are already doing work for the community.
-Lesbians Who Tech + Allies aims to build a network of colleagues, associates, and friends in the industry that share the same sexual orientation, in order to help make comfortable connection within the work space.
-The organization aims to create more visible lesbian leaders that have the ability to serve as public role models.
-As women are still underrepresented in the technology industry, Lesbians Who Tech + Allies aims to reach out to women, especially lesbians, and encourage their contributions to technology.
-Additionally, the organization promises to support other groups who are fighting for the same right (women and LGBTQ rights) and raise awareness of their work, while connecting these organization to women in the tech community.
+Lesbians Who Tech & Allies' mission is to increase visibility and awareness of intersectionality within the technology community.
+The organization embodies four main goals; (1) to be more visible to each other, (2) to be more visible to others, (3) to get more women, POC, and queer and trans people in technology, and (4) to connect with other LGBTQ and Women's organization who are doing work for the community.
+Lesbians Who Tech & Allies aims to build a network of colleagues, associates, and friends in the industry that share the same sexual orientation, in order to help make comfortable connection within the work space.
+Additionally, the organization promises to support other groups who are fighting for the same rights (women and LGBTQ rights) and raise awareness of their work, while connecting these organization to women in the tech community.